jjc1805/DBMS_Python/README.md

 Ptinker library is mainly used for the design of the GUI and is a built in library with python3.

 Psycopg2 library is the library which we are using to connect our GUI with our postgres database.

+To execute the query's and the GUI just run the required python file in the terminal, for ex.,

+                               python3 Employee.py